-Four competing community-tourism outfits make Kochkor (Kochkorka in Russian) an eminently practical base from which to visit Song-Köl and other Kyrgyz jailoos nearby.
-Do be aware that such activities are generally only practicable between June and August.
-The town is not an attraction in its own right, despite a distant backdrop of mountain peaks.
+Multiple competing community-tourism outfits make Kochkor (Кочкорка) an eminently practical base from which to visit Son-Köl and other Kyrgyz jailoos nearby.
+Do be aware that such activities are generally only practicable in summer and part of the shoulder season, as shepherds move their herds back to the villages during cooler months.

-In mid-summer, Cholpon-Ata awakens from its long off-season slumber to become the epicentre of an improbable north Issyk-Köl beach scene: by day there's tanning bods, zipping jet skis and ice-cream licking tots; by night it's open-air cafes, thumping discos and young lovers breaking social mores.
+In mid-summer, Cholpon-Ata (Чолпон-Ата) awakens from its long off-season slumber to become the epicentre of an improbable northern Issyk-Köl beach scene: by day there's tanning bods, zipping jet skis and ice-cream licking tots; by night it's open-air cafes, thumping discos and young lovers breaking social mores.

-There's much dispute as to whether the northern or southern route around Issyk-Köl is the more scenic.
-Traditionally Western visitors have tended to err in favour of the less busy southern road, especially in summer when it is spared the heaviest tourist traffic en route to the Cholpan-Ata resorts.
+There's much dispute as to whether the Northern or Southern Shore (Южный берег) of Issyk-Köl is the more scenic.
+Traditionally Western visitors have tended to err in favour of the quieter southern road, especially in summer when it is spared the heaviest tourist traffic en route to the Cholpon-Ata resorts.